cy384/ppk_usb/README.md

 programming
 -----------
-Open up `arduino_ppk_usb.ino` and edit HARDWARE_VERSION to match your keyboard (5 for V, or 3 for III).
+Open up `arduino_ppk_usb.ino` and edit PPK_VERSION to match your keyboard (5 for V, or 3 for III).
 Set the device to Arduino Leonardo in the IDE, plug in your cable, and hit upload.
 If it can't find a device, you may need to reset it first by grounding the RST pin.

 Unplug/replug the cable and it should be fully functional.